 Hope after Suicide Loss

-HOPE would never claim survivors have the monopoly on pain during grief.
+HOPE would never claim survivors have a monopoly on pain during grief.
 However, suicide bereavement is different from all other grief and that difference hinges on the fact suicide remains the only death where a person has died by their own hand.

 This painful truth has the potential to haunt and torment survivors profoundly affected by suicide for many years after the event.

-We offer talking therapy with no time limits imposed to overcome the isolation experienced by those bereaved by suicide who are 18 years and over.
+HOPE offers open ended support to overcome the isolation experienced by those bereaved by suicide who are 18 years and over.

 All individuals delivering support for HOPE are required to: